Skip to main content

 4. Change the JavaScript Deformer's n0 value.

-Modify a child Mesh at a depth and index.
+Modify a child-mesh at a depth and index.

 1. Create a Text Shape.